 - Take a day trip to Hobbiton and enjoy the shire and movie sets from Lord of the Rings.

-General Information on Papamoa Beach Resort
+General information on Papamoa Beach Resort

 - The Papamoa Beach Resort is at 535 Papamoa Beach Road.
-Check their official website for more information.

 Disclaimer: We were guests of the Papamoa Beach Resort.
 However, all opinions expressed here are my own.